Blue Light Cystoscopy – Improving the Diagnosis of Bladder Cancer

 Blue light cystoscopy uses innovative imaging techniques that help urologists find bladder tumors more easily than standard cystoscopy utilizing blue light technology.

-The image to the left shows a bladder image using white-light cystoscopy alone.
-The image to the right shows the same image after using Blue Light Cystoscopy with Cysview® as an adjunct to white light.
+Pictured: The photo to the far right shows a bladder image using white-light cystoscopy alone.
+The blue photo to the left shows the same image after using Blue Light Cystoscopy with Cysview® as an adjunct to white light.
 The bladder tumor is highlighted in the pink area.

-- Cysview® is an imaging solution that is delivered directly into your bladder and is absorbed by cancerous tissue.
+Cysview® is an imaging solution that is delivered directly into your bladder and is absorbed by the cancerous tissue.

-- After the solution has had time to be absorbed by the bladder tissue (typically about one hour before your procedure), your urologist will perform the cystoscopy using specialized imaging equipment.
-The long thin tube (cystoscope) is inserted through the urethra (tube that carries urine from the bladder outside of your body) and into the bladder.
+After the solution has had time to be absorbed by the bladder tissue (typically about one hour before your procedure), your urologist will perform the cystoscopy using specialized imaging equipment.
+The long thin tube (cystoscope) is inserted through the urethra (the tube that carries urine from the bladder outside of your body) and into the bladder.

 The cystoscopy is usually done under IV or general anesthesia in the hospital as it is commonly performed with a biopsy or resection.